 If algorithm A has running time and algorithm B has running time , both are .
 They have the same asymptotic time complexity.
 For very large , B is roughly faster, but both grow as — and that’s what matters when comparing to a different complexity class.

 If algorithm C is (linear with a huge constant), then for small , the algorithms might actually be faster — the constants matter.
 But for , C wins, and the gap grows from there.
-Big O captures eventual behavior, which is usually what dominates in practice.
+Big O captures eventual behavior, which is usually what dominates.

 Worked example: sum function